How Much Does An MRI Cost In South Jersey?

 If your request for preauthorization is denied, you or your healthcare provider can submit an appeal.
 This is recommended, especially if your doctor disagrees with the company’s decision.
 Sometimes, your request can be denied for clerical errors like misspellings or incorrect addresses.
 Appealing will allow your doctor, who is familiar with your specific situation, to speak to another person, rather than communicating digitally.

 You can expect your request for insurance to cover your MRI scan to be processed anywhere from a few minutes to a few business days depending on your provider.
 Insurance companies may deny your MRI because they deem it as not medically necessary.
-A different scan (like a CT scan) could be enough to diagnose the medical issue, your insurance company may prefer a CT Scan because they are less expensive than an MRI.
+A different scan (like a CT scan) could be enough to diagnose the medical issue, your insurance company may prefer a CT scan because they are less expensive than an MRI.

-How Are MRIs & CT Scans Different?
+How Are MRIs and CT Scans Different?

-Does An MRI Scan Work For You?
+Does An MRI Work For You?

-- Route 73 Office – Voorhees Township, NJ
+- Marlton (Greentree) Office – Marlton, NJ

-- Greentree Office – Marlton, NJ
+- Medford Office – Medford, NJ

-- Washington Township Office – Sewell, NJ
+- Moorestown Office – Moorestown, NJ

 - Turnersville Office – Turnersville, NJ

-- Voorhees Office – Voorhees Township, NJ
+- Voorhees (Carnie Blvd) Office – Voorhees Township, NJ

 - West Deptford Office – West Deptford, NJ

-Learn more about the board-certified sub-specialized radiologists who read and interpret studies at SJRA here.
+Learn more about the board-certified, subspecialized radiologists who read and interpret our studies at SJRA today.

 Frequently Asked Questions

 The cost of an MRI scan can vary based on factors such as the technical fee, professional fee, and facility fee.
 The cost includes the price of the machinery, which can range from $150,000 to $3 million.
-Building a specialized room for the MRI equipment and compensating the doctors who interpret the results also contribute to the overall cost.
+Building a specialized room for the MRI equipment and compensating the radiologists who interpret the results also contribute to the overall cost.

-Independent, outpatient radiology offices like South Jersey Radiology offer MRI scans at a lower cost compared to hospitals.
+Independent imaging centers like South Jersey Radiology offer MRI scans at a lower cost compared to hospitals.
 This is because independent imaging centers focus solely on imaging services, whereas hospitals have additional expenses such as emergency departments and high administrative costs.

 The processing time for insurance coverage requests can vary, ranging from a few minutes to a few business days, depending on your insurance provider.
 Factors such as preauthorization requirements and the specific policies of your insurance company can influence the processing time.

 MRI scans and CT scans are both medical imaging techniques but differ in cost and clarity.
 CT scans are generally less expensive than MRI scans, but MRI scans produce sharper and more detailed images.
 CT scans are quicker to perform, while MRI scans do not expose you to ionizing radiation as CT scans do.
-The choice of the scan depends on your specific medical situation and the judgment of your doctor.
+The choice of the scan depends on your specific medical situation and the judgment of your physician.

 MRI scans provide detailed images of your internal organs, tissues, and skeletal systems.
 They allow doctors to closely examine diseased or degraded muscles and joints.
-If your doctor recommends an MRI scan, getting the scan done at an independent imaging center like South Jersey Radiology can save you up to 60% on the cost while providing a comfortable experience and excellent images.
+If your physician recommends an MRI scan, getting the scan done at an independent imaging center like South Jersey Radiology can save you up to 60% on the cost while providing a comfortable experience and excellent images.